FOR MORE INFORMATION

 Criteria and selection

-A public call for nominations is made annually in the late summer/early fall.
+A public call for nominations is made annually.
 Only individuals may be nominated.
 Posthumous nominations are not accepted.
 Any individual or group may submit a nomination.
 The Saskatchewan Honours Advisory Council recommends recipients from among the nominations received.

 The names of the recipients of the Saskatchewan Volunteer Medal are inscribed on a board adjacent to the Athabasca Gallery on the second floor of the Legislative Building.